 Apple’s employees’, under the command of their former general, Steve Jobs, where he called to fight against the rival, Microsoft, by the motto, “let’s kill the tasteless giant!” in this fierce battle, new kingdoms, like “Google Empire” form and dominate the world.

 In this scenario of bloody economic struggle and conflicts the new Emperors, the so-called Entrepreneurs have to keep their primary goal in mind, “Bringing humanity forward.”
-In fact, while decades ago, “The Art of War,” by Sun Tzu was the main manual for the shrewd manager and entrepreneur; the world is now taking a new turn.
+While decades ago, “The Art of War,” by Sun Tzu was the main manual for the intelligent manager and entrepreneur; the world is now taking a new turn.

 The new “Emperors,” seem to have grasped the necessity to create real value, besides sheer profits.
 In this state, contemporary tycoons resemble more enlightened emperors, like Marcus Aurelius, rather than Hitlerian tyrants.